2024 Canadian specialty television realignment

 In June 2024, Rogers Communications announced a licensing agreement with Warner Bros.
-Discovery (WBD), under which it holds the rights to the channel brands and programming of WBD's factual and lifestyle television networks (such as Discovery Channel, Animal Planet, Food Network, and HGTV among others).
+Discovery (WBD), under which it holds the rights to the channel brands and programming of WBD's factual and lifestyle television networks (such as Discovery Channel, Investigation Discovery, Food Network, and HGTV among others).
 The agreement triggered a major re-alignment of Canadian specialty television, ending the long-term associations between the brands of WBD predecessors Discovery, Inc. and Scripps Networks Interactive with Bell Media and Corus Entertainment respectively.

 Most of the changes associated with these agreements took place on and around January 1, 2025, including the rebranding of multiple specialty channels across both companies under new proprietary brands with revised programming lineups; Corus relaunched its Food Network and HGTV channels on December 30, 2024, as Flavour Network and Home Network respectively, and Bell rebranded most of its Discovery-branded channels under the CTV brand on January 1, 2025.
 An exception were Bell's Discovery Channel and Investigation Discovery channels, which relaunched as USA Network and Oxygen respectively under a licensing agreement with NBCUniversal.
 Corus would close multiple specialty channels due to the changes, including Cooking Channel, its iteration of Magnolia Network, and Oprah Winfrey Network.

-Alongside the WBD deal, Rogers concurrently announced an agreement with NBCUniversal for the Canadian rights to Bravo (mostly replacing an existing relationship with the Corus-owned specialty channel Slice)—which launched in September 2024 as a replacement for OLN.
+Alongside the WBD deal, Rogers concurrently announced an agreement with NBCUniversal for the Canadian rights to Bravo, mostly replacing an existing relationship with the Corus-owned specialty channel Slice.
+The new channel launched in September 2024 as a replacement for OLN.
 Other closures unrelated to the WBD agreements also occurred at the end of 2024, including Bell shutting down its MTV channel, Rogers ending Canadian distribution of WWE Network due to its loss of rights to WWE content to Netflix, and Paramount Global withdrawing BET and CBS Sports Network from Canadian distribution.

 The loss of its rights to WBD lifestyle content exacerbated financial issues being faced by Corus since the Shaw family's sale of former sister company Shaw Communications (for which it had financial synergies) to Rogers itself in 2023, resulting in various notable cuts across its properties in mid-2024.
 Corus also accused Rogers of abusing its market position in cable television since the merger in ways that it considered detrimental to its specialty channels, and of intending to displace Flavour and Home Network to different channel positions in favour of Rogers' Food Network and HGTV channels, under the false pretense the rebranded services were "new" channels.